-6.11 Extension to compulsory treatment order
+7.11 Extension to compulsory treatment order

 A compulsory treatment order will expire after six months unless extended by a judge under section 34.
-If a responsible clinician thinks that it may be necessary to apply for an extension, they should perform a clinical assessment under section 76 within the last 14 days of a compulsory treatment order.
-The responsible clinician can then make an application for an extension to the order.
+If a responsible clinician thinks that it may be necessary to apply for an extension, they should perform a clinical assessment under section 76 of the Act within the last 14 days of a compulsory treatment order.

+It is advisable that during this time the clinician consults with the family/whānau or whoever the patient’s specified support network/person is.
+This reinforces the supported decision-making process by keeping the patient and their family fully informed about the decision to extend the compulsory treatment order (or not).
+As noted in section 5.5.2 above, the fact that an assessment under section 76 of the Act is a planned an assessment, there is an expectation that the needs of the family/whānau will be taken into account to ensure their ability to participate.
+If this consultation does not occur, clinicians are expected to record the reasoning behind the lack of consultation.

+Following this, the responsible clinician may then make an application for an extension to the order.
 Such an application must be lodged with the court before the close of business on the last day of the order.
-An application for extension is treated as if it is an ap plication under section 14(4).
+An application for extension is treated as if it is an application under section 14(4).

 If granted, an extension will take effect from the date on which the order would otherwise have expired.
 Where an extension application has been lodged interim provisions allow compulsory treatment to continue under section 15 until the application is determined.